 Herewith, Cape Town’s premier teatime spots …

 Tea Time Cape Town – Fit for the Queen …

 When it comes to old-school, colonial elegance, there aren’t many places that can compete with the Mount Nelson Hotel (named for Admiral Horatio Nelson, and not Nelson Mandela as so many people often assume).
-How convenient, then, that this grand old lady offers her legendary high tea to the public every afternoon from 2.30 till 5.30, for the fee of R150 per adult.
+How convenient, then, that this grand old lady offers her legendary high tea to the public every afternoon from 2.30 till 5.30.

 Laid out on the hotel lounge’s Windsor Table (or on the terrace or in the garden, weather permitting), the staggering buffet includes everything from finger sandwiches (cucumber and cream cheese sir?
 Or would you prefer the roast beef?) to light bites (mini quiche? smoked salmon choux pastry puff?) to a cake selection so vast one knows not where to begin.
 And let’s not forget the tea itself, of which there are over thirty different leaves to choose from; everything from Lapsang Souchong to Darjeeling to Rooibos.
-A lighter, informal tea is served mornings from 9.30 till 12.30, at a cost of R95.
+A lighter, informal tea is served mornings from 9.30 till 12.30.

 The Botanical Gardens’ famous Tearoom was established in 1924, and rebuilt recently in 2003.
 You won’t find silver platters or finger sandwiches here, but sitting in the sunshine surrounded by 528 protected hectares of indigenous flora and tucking into cakes baked on the premises … well, who needs them?
 And with Saturday morning, classical breakfast concerts, the Gardens are a jolly good choice.